 - Buffy the Vampire Slayer had the one in the season 6 where there is a banner celebrating Christmas, Hanukkah, Winter Solstice and "Garthak's Ascension".

 - In Android: Net Runner there are four IC Es (one per corporation), currently unreleased, that are named after a famous scientist.
 NBN (focus on information) has Gutenberg, Haas-Bioroid (focus on artificial intelligences) has Turing, Jinteki (focus on genetic modification) has Crick, and Weyland (focus on spatial colonization) has Meru Mati, the fictional engineer who made the space elevator possible.

 - Prof. Farnsworth lists his influences as Leonardo da Vinci, Nicolaus Copernicus, Euclid and Braino.

 - The video regarding the ancient history of Atlanta, and how all of its greatest citizens fled as it sank: "Ted Turner, Hank Aaron, Jeff Foxworthy, the man who invented Coca-Cola, The Magician ..." note

-- Inverted in a The Simpsons Halloween episode when Homer explains: "Vampires aren't real.
+- Inverted in one of The Simpsons' Treehouse of Horror episodes when Homer explains: "Vampires aren't real.
 Just like fairies, elves and eskimos."